winstonhenke/Salesforce/Experience-Portal.md

 ## General

 - A Salesforce user must belong to a Role before they can enable a Contact as a portal user.
-- Salesforce recommends cloneing the default profiles that are created after enabling Experience Cloud
+- Salesforce recommends cloneing the default profiles that are created after enabling Experience Cloud.
+- Portal Users can not view Reports that live in the Public folder.
+Had to create a new folder with the appropriate sharing setup.
+- For notifications to work I had to [open a support ticket with Salesforce](https://help.salesforce.com/articleView?id=000314990&type=1&mode=1) to enable them.

 ---